 — NUM_USERS shall be set to 1.

-— GROUP ID shall be set to 63 (all ones).
+— GROUP ID shall be set to 0 if the associated NDPA frame is addressed to an AP; otherwise, the Group ID shall be set to 63.

 — NUM_STS shall indicate two or more space-time streams.

+PATIAL_AID shall be set according to section 9.17a

 — CH_BANDWIDTH shall be set to the same value as the TXVECTOR CH_BANDWIDTH in the